-The only way to diagnose a cataract with with an eye examination.
-To detect a cataract, an ophthalmologist or optometrist examines the lens.
-Other tests evaluate the structure and overall health of the eye.
-A comprehensive eye examination for cataracts usually includes:
+The only way to find a cataract is with an eye exam.
+A doctor who treats eyes will look at your lens.
+Other tests look at the structure and health of the eye.
+A full eye exam will have:

 - A visual acuity test —This eye chart test measures how well you see at distances.
 Your eyesight may also be tested under low contrast or glare.